Levy County, Florida: Proposed nuclear power plant

 On April 7, 2008, Progress Energy Florida of St. Petersburg announced it had authorized Shaw and Westinghouse to purchase long-lead-time materials for up to two AP1000 nuclear reactors for its Levy County plant, a greenfield plant in Levy County, producing about 1,100 MW each.

 Progress expects to apply for a Combined Construction and Operating License (COL) in the summer of 2008, according to a spokeswoman.
 Southern Company and SCANA, of whom each own an interest in the plant, would not reveal cost estimates, but Progress has said its plant will cost $14 billion, with an additional $3 billion required for transmission infrastructure.

 Applying for a COL does not commit the utilities to construct the plant, but it is part of the licensing process, say officials of all the utilities.
 The application starts a 40-month review by the Nuclear Regulatory Commission, meaning that approval could come in August 2011.

-In late July, 2013 the company said it had scrapped its plan to build the plant.
+In late July 2013 the company said it had scrapped its plan to build the plant.

 Politics

 Voter registration

-According to the Secretary of State's office, Republicans comprise a plurality of registered voters in Levy County.
+According to the Secretary of State's office, Republicans comprise a majority of registered voters in Levy County.

+Public Safety

+The Levy County Sheriff's Office is the primary law enforcement agency in Levy County and is currently headed by Sheriff Bobby McCallum.
+In addition, several municipal police departments and state agencies operate in Levy County, including: